open-mmlab/mmpretrain/docs/tutorials/schedule.md

 ### Warmup strategy

+In the early stage, training is easy to be volatile, and warmup is a technique to reduce volatility.
+With warmup, the learning rate will increase gradually from a minor value to the expected value.

-In MMClassification, use `lr_config` to configure warm-up strategy, the main parameters are as follows：
+In MMClassification, we use `lr_config` to configure the warmup strategy, the main parameters are as follows：

 - `warmup`: The warmup curve type.
 Please choose one from 'constant', 'linear', 'exp' and `None`, and `None` means disable warmup.
 - `warmup_by_epoch` : if warmup by epoch or not, default to be True, if set to be False, warmup by iter.